Capillary/api-documentation/source/includes/_events.md

 Parameter | Type | Description
 --------- | ---- | -----------
-event_name | string | Name of the event that you want to push mobile | |
-till | string | TILL id associated to the event
+event_name | string | Name of the event for which you want to push the data. mobile | string | Mobile number of the customer. till | string | TILL ID associated with the event.